Library

 The correct answer is E- SGLT2.

-The patient has impaired reabsorption of glucose from the tubular filtrate, an absorption defect due to deficiency of SGLT2 (sodium-dependent glucose transporter-2).
+The patient has impaired glucose reabsorption from the tubular filtrate, an absorption defect due to the deficiency of SGLT2 (sodium-dependent glucose transporter-2).

-Since blood glucose is normal; the glucose tolerance test is also normal, the possibility of diabetes mellitus is ruled out.
+Since blood glucose is normal and the glucose tolerance test is also normal, the possibility of diabetes mellitus is ruled out.
 Renal glycosuria in the current situation is due to the excessive excretion of glucose in urine.
 Glucose absorption across the intestinal and renal tubular cells is an active transport (against the concentration gradient, requiring energy and a carrier protein).
-It is a co-transport; sodium is also transported by the carrier protein.
-Sodium moves down the concentration gradient while the movement of glucose is against the concentration gradient.
+It is a co-transport; the carrier protein also transports sodium.
+Sodium moves down the concentration gradient, while the movement of glucose is against the concentration gradient.

 SGLT-1 is mainly a transporter of glucose in Intestinal cells (luminal surface), deficiency of which causes impaired absorption of dietary glucose.